OPTIONS

 In this 5 credit Option course, students will be exposed to a variety of films (Star Wars, Star Trek, Marvel/DC, Harry Potter & Lord of the Rings, etc), art, poetry, short stories, screenplays, novellas, graphic novels, and novels related to Fantasy and Science Fiction.
 The activities include class discussions, cooperative learning activities, in-class assignments, unit projects/presentations, reading, listening and viewing.
 May the Force be with you!

-HOLOCAUST STUDIES 15
+FILM STUDIES 15

-Holocaust Studies 15 is a course that will provide students with the opportunity to comprehensively explore the pre-WWII era (1933-1940) of the Holocaust.
+Holocaust Education 15 is a course that will provide students with the opportunity to comprehensively explore the pre-WWII era (1933-1940) of the Holocaust.
 Topics include Antisemitism, the Nuremberg Laws, and the creation/administrarion of Jewish ghettos.
 Further study at the 25 (1940-1944) and 35 (1944-Present) levels will continue chronologically through the events of the Holocaust, all the way to the creation of Israel.

 LEADERSHIP 15/25/35